Special Collections materials can be consulted in the Reading Room Special Collections or online.

 - Manuscripts: one or two manuscripts at the same time.
 Keep loose documents in their original order and handle one at a time.

 - Printed books: up to eight items at a time.
 Please use the cushions and supports provided.

 - Maps can be consulted two at a time.
 It will take more time to fetch maps out of the stacks.
 You should therefore take a slight delay into account.

 - Drawings, prints and photographs: we can hand over one box at a time.

-The staff at the desk in the Special Collections Reading Room will give you instructions and answer your questions.
+The staff at the the Special Collections Reading Room desk will instruct you and will gladly be of assistance.

-The Reading Room provides 40 study places with wifi.
+The Reading Room offers 40 study places with wifi.
 Both Leiden University and Eduroam networks are available.
-There are two short use computers, for checking the UBL catalogue.
+There are two short-use computers for checking the catalogue.

-The Reading Room has an analog microfiche / film reader and two digital microfiche / film readers.
-There is a book scanner, available for scanning materials printed between 1850-1950.
-Please ask for permission at the desk and bring your own USB stick for storing the scans.
+The Reading Room has two digital microfiche and film readers, and an analogue one.
+There is a book scanner, for scanning materials printed between 1850-1950.
+Please ask for permission at the desk and bring your own usb to save the scans to.